skatejs/skatejs/README.md

 </my-component>
 ```

+However, if you want to insert another paragraph dynamically, it will not get projected into the `<section>` by default.
 If you want to work with the element's template dynamically, you must wrap it in a wrapper that overrides native methods to ensure that the modifcations you make only affect the content areas.

 You'd wrap it like so: